Who We Are

 In his free time, Brian enjoys playing golf, running, and trying new local restaurants with his wife.

-Danielle Kehoe, Program Admimistrative Assistant
+Danielle Kehoe, Program Administrative Assistant

 Danielle Kehoe is a program administrative assistant at Sequoia Climate Foundation, where she provides overall administrative support to help drive efficiency for the India team and their work as it relates to strategies, events, projects, travel, and program coordination.